Skip to content

 John returned home, and their life with a family of three was about to change again.
 Georgia was pregnant again, and they welcome their first daughter in August 1865, and named her after late sister Jennie.
 Her name was Jenny Wade McClellan.
 Being a family of four, the duplex was becoming too small for their growing family.
 Living in a house where her sister Jennie was killed, and now their daughter Jenny being a baby, I think John and Georgia wanted a new location to live their lives.
 Wanting a fresh start, John traveled westward on the railroad.

 He scouted the area and traveled as far west as Mahaska, County, Iowa.
 He returned home and told Georgia that they were moving to Iowa.
 They left Gettysburg in 1866 by railroad to live their temporarily.
-Almost three years to the day, Georgia and her family were on the first passenger train arriving into a new village in western Iowa named Denison.
+Almost three years to the day of the Civil War in Gettysburg, Georgia and her family were on the first passenger train arriving into a new village in western Iowa named Denison.
 There are many different “wards” within the community.
 They lived somewhere in the blue box below.

 Three more children would be born in Denison, Iowa.
 James Britton was born in December 1867, Nellie in November 1870, and John Harry McClellan in February 1880.
 Their father, John Louis McClellan became the community’s first marshal and served three terms.
-He also built the old courthouse.
+He also built the old courthouse which the cornerstone being laid in 1904.

 Georgeanna joins the National Women’s Relief Corps in Iowa.
 During her time at the Relief Corps, she was a secretary, the president of the local and the national position, and Matron for the Benedict Home in Fort Dodge, Iowa.
 Her mother, Mary Ann Filby Wade was still in Gettysburg.
-With the forwardness of Mary and Georgeanna towards the War Department, finally in 1882, there was a pension granted towards Jennie’s mother.
-Georgeanna led a campaign to erect a statue of Jennie in Gettysburg’s historical Evergreen Cemetery.
+With the forwardness of Mary and Georgeanna towards the War Department, finally in 1882, there was a pension granted towards Jennie’s mother, almost twenty years after their daughter/sister passed away.

 @ 2026 Gettysburg Chronicles